U.S. State AI Laws

 - States with AI Laws

-- California, Colorado, Illinois, Texas, New York City, and growing
+- California, Colorado, Illinois, Texas, New York, New York City, and growing

 - Common Focus